 As a complete contrast your tour also shows you Jai Vilas Palace; the present Maharaja’s residence, designed by Michael Filose in the style of an Italian palazzo, using painted sandstone to imitate marble.
 Inside the Durbar Hall hang two of the world’s largest chandeliers, each weighing 3 ½ tons.

-Stay: Two nights in a superior room at the Taj Usha Kiran Palace.
+Stay: Two nights in a Deluxe Room at the Taj Usha Kiran Palace.

 Now you have a chance to see the passing countryside from the comfort of an express train, and a chauffeur-driven car.
 The train takes you to Jhansi where you’ll be met and driven to the fabulous temples of Khajuraho.
 Once there were 85 temples here, but today only(!)
 22 remain.
 Built during the Chandela Dynasty they are approaching 1000 years of age and present you with wonderful carvings – exceptional examples of Indo Aryan artistry – dedicated to Vishnu, Shiva and Jain Thirthankar.
 You’ll be staying in a resort with individual cottages, perched on a high point offering commanding views over the River Ken and the plateau of the Panna Tiger Reserve.